Department of Biological Sciences

 Ronald Aakjar began his career at Bridgewater State University in the fall of 2012 as a Staff Associate who is responsible for teaching the Introductory Biology laboratories for biology majors.
 He is also the laboratory coordinator for the organismal half of the introductory biology course.
 He received his Bachelor of Arts in Biology from Western Connecticut State University in Danbury, CT and his Master of Science in Botany from UCONN.
 His specialty is in aquatic plant biology and the study of a group of plants known as water milfoils.
 He has taught courses in Introductory Biology, Biodiversity and Conservation Biology, Aquatic Plant Biology, and Botany.
 He has a passion for horticulture and plant biology in general and, before coming to BSU, he worked as one of the lead horticulturists at a private estate in Connecticut.

-Maria Armour joined the Department of Biological Sciences staff in 2011.
-Her duties include the preparation of many Biology teaching laboratories, assisting in the management of Biology’s Natural History Vertebrate Collection, and chemical management.
+Maria Armour joined the Department of Biological Sciences as a staff member in 2011.
+Her duties include: the preparation of many Biology teaching laboratories, assisting in the management of Biology’s Natural History Vertebrate Collection, and chemical management.
 Maria has also been an instructor in higher education since 2004.
-She is an Evening Instructor for the department teaching Anatomy & Physiology Laboratories and, on occasion, Human Approach and a Topics course on the Biology of Bats.
+She is laboratory Instructor for the department teaching Anatomy & Physiology Laboratories and, on occasion, the non-major's course A Human Approach and a Topics course on the Biology of Bats.
 Maria’s research interests lie in mammalian functional morphology.
 Her earlier research, conducted at the American Museum of Natural History, focused on the morphology and phylogeny of bat wing digits.
 Currently, her interests have expanded into North American bat ecology and conservation.
-Maria is passionate about changing the public’s perception of bats and has been active in outreach; giving talks to educational groups and regional clubs and running several public Bat Walks.
+Maria is passionate about changing the public’s perception of bats and has been active in outreach; giving talks to educational groups, regional clubs and has run several public bat walks.